xchewtoyx/calibre-comicvine/README.md

 ## Contribute

-You can contribute to calibere-comicvine by submitting issue tickets on GitHub (https://github.com/jbbandos/calibre-comicvine), including Pull Requests.
+You can contribute to calibre-comicvine by submitting issue tickets on GitHub (https://github.com/jbbandos/calibre-comicvine), including Pull Requests.
 You can contribute to pycomicvine lib by submitting issue tickets on GitHub